 In the risks section above, reference was made to several risks impacting on environment matters.
 Unigold believes that it is in compliance with all environmental regulations in the Dominican Republic and has made no provision for environmental remediation costs as such costs are believed to be immaterial.
 Environmental remediation of exploration sites is an ongoing and continuous activity.
-The Corporation has completed baseline environmental work in preparation for commencing an Environmental and Social Impact ("ESIA") to support a final production decision for the Oxide Project at Candelones.
-No further environmental work can commence until the Exploitation application process is completed.
+The Corporation has completed baseline environmental work in preparation for commencing an ESIA to support a final production decision for the Oxide Project at Candelones.

-15. CSR, Safety and Health
+CSR, Safety and Health

 The Corporation engages in and adheres to the principles of sound Corporate Social Responsibility with the local communities and people where it operates.
 While the Corporation recognizes that the funds to achieve these goals are derived from shareholders' investment in the Corporation, it also believes that those same shareholders recognize that pragmatic and cost-effective CSR activity benefits all stakeholders and enables ongoing field activity with the support of local leaders, government, landowners and the community in general.
 There were no reportable environmental compliance events during the period.

-16. Accounting Policies - Changes and Issuances
+15. Material Accounting Policies - Changes and Issuances